myl7/mylmoe/posts/hacks-for-mdx-md-in-nextjs.md

 Problem 2: While Next.js successfully generated the image metadata, it does not copy imported images to `.next/static/media` folder, no matter the loader order.

-To be more detailed, a webpack loader to generate import statements is available in [this file](https://github.com/myl7/mylmoe/blob/main/utils/webpack/collectedImageLoader.js) and a rehype plugin to collect image data is available in [this file](https://github.com/myl7/mylmoe/blob/main/utils/mdx/plugins/rehypeCollectImages.mjs).
+To be more detailed, [a webpack loader to generate import statements](https://github.com/myl7/mylmoe/blob/main/utils/webpack/collectedImageLoader.js) and [a rehype plugin to collect image data](https://github.com/myl7/mylmoe/blob/main/utils/mdx/plugins/rehypeCollectImages.mjs) are available.
 We can get width/height from the image import correctly with them.
 But since Next.js does not copy the images to the target folder and src/blurDataUrl (in development) point there, the website failed to load the pictures with 404.
 It feels like that Next.js has extra operations on image imports before webpack invokes the loaders of Next.js.